kayronnBR/BigCamUbunto-Debian/README.md

   * **Python Dependencies:** Installs `mediapipe`, `mrcnn` (Mask R-CNN), and `opencv-python` via `pip`.
   * **Structured Clone:** Downloads the latest version of BigCam directly from the official repository to your `~/Downloads` folder.

-### Notes on Python in Mint

-The installer uses the `--break-system-packages` flag to ensure that AI libraries are installed even on newer versions of Linux Mint that have managed Python environments, ensuring direct compatibility with the system.

 -----

 > **Disclaimer:** This project is an installation bridge.
 The original source code belongs to the [BigLinux](https://github.com/biglinux/bigcam) team.